starknet-io/starknet.js/www/docs/guides/define_call_message.md

 ## Preparation of data before delivery

-If your Cairo smart-contract is waiting a:
+If your Cairo smart contract is waiting for a:

 ### felt, u8, u16, u32, usize, u64, u128, felt252, address

-Starknet is waiting a felt.
+Starknet is waiting for a felt.
 You can send to Starknet.js methods: bigNumberish.

 ```typescript